State Farm Companies Foundation

 How to Apply

 State Farm Companies Foundation operates primarily through an invitation-only grant process.
-However, organizations can submit unsolicited support requests via an online questionnaire available on their website.
+However, organisations can submit unsolicited support requests via an online questionnaire available on their website.
 The foundation notes they "receive a large number of requests" and cannot support every application received.

 For those seeking support: